 Requirements due to scattered light Light scattered out of the interferometer can scatter off the beamtube and reenter the interferometer.
 In this way, motion of the beamtube can be converted to noise on the light circulating in the interferometer and thus noise at the gravitational-wave readout.
-The presence of this coupling sets a requirement on the diameter of the beamtube that as the arm length is increased and the interferometer beams grow in size.
-Calculations show that 120 cm diameter beamtubes with 100 cm baffle apertures are sufficient to keep noise due to scattered light a factor of ten or more below the nominal sensitivity of Cosmic Explorer.^{379,380} See §8.3.13 for a broader discussion of the scattered light mitigation research required for CE.
+Calculations show that 120 cm diameter beamtubes with 100 cm baffle apertures are sufficient to keep noise due to scattered light a factor of ten or more below the nominal sensitivity of Cosmic Explorer.
+414,415 See §8.3.13 for a broader discussion of the scattered light mitigation research required for CE.